BottleRocketStudios/Android-ArchitectureDemo/docs/BEST_PRACTICES.md

 ## Build
 ### Using dependency configurations in `buildSrc/.../Dependencies.kt`
 As you add new dependencies, you might run across a configuration not supported in the Dependencies.kt `fun DependencyHandler.fooDependencies() {...}` function body (such as `compileOnly`).
-If you cmd+click on any existing configuration (such as `deubgImplementation` or `api`), you will see that the implementation actually lives in `DependencyHandlerUtils.kt`.
+If you cmd+click on any existing configuration (such as `debugImplementation` or `api`), you will see that the implementation actually lives in `DependencyHandlerUtils.kt`.
 This was copy/pasted from the source file that backs the configuration present in a standard build.gradle.kts dependencies block that is unfortunately inaccessible in `buildSrc` kotlin files.
 These configurations must be brought in as mentioned below.

 ### Adding a new configuration
 Here is an example flow to add a new configuration to `DependencyHandlerUtils.kt`